 “Nyliberalismens fallit og den globale recession”.
 Anmeldelse af Anders Hadberg (nr.1, marts 2013, side 34-37).
 “McNally leverer afgørende bidrag til analysen af krisen og dens rødder i kapitalismen som system ved at genfortolke Marx’ kapitalisme-kritik i en ny tid.
 Bogens styrke ligger i syntesen mellem den generelle kriseteori og den konkrete historiske forklaring af den nuværende recession.”
 P.t. ikke online.

 From financial crisis to world-slump: accumulation, financialisation, and the global slowdown (pdf).
-By David McNally (Vol.17, No.2, 2009, p.35-83; online at Havens Center, University of Wisconsin) “This paper assesses the current world economic crisis in terms of crucial transformations in global capitalism throughout the neoliberal period.
+By David McNally (Vol.17, No.2, 2009, p.35-83; online at Internet Archive).
+“This paper assesses the current world economic crisis in terms of crucial transformations in global capitalism throughout the neoliberal period.
 It argues that intense social and spatial restructuring after the crises of 1973–82 produced a new wave of capitalist expansion (centred on East Asia) that began to exhaust itself in the late-1990s.”

 International Socialist Review

-Review by Simon Englert (May 2011) “In this short and powerful account of the current crisis of capitalism David McNally achieves a couple of things in a surprisingly short space … He places the Marxist ideas of overproduction and the falling rate of profit at the centre of understanding and fighting capitalism.
+Review by Simon Englert (Issue 358, May 2011).
+“In this short and powerful account of the current crisis of capitalism David McNally achieves a couple of things in a surprisingly short space … He places the Marxist ideas of overproduction and the falling rate of profit at the centre of understanding and fighting capitalism.
 So it is surprising that his understanding of the era of neoliberalism is so odd.”

 Solidarity & Workers’ Liberty

-Marxist Books on the Global Financial Crisis and Capitalism.
+Marxist Books on the Global Financial Crisis and Capitalism (Socialistisk Bibliotek).
 Linkbox with selection of contemporary Marxist books in English.
 With reviews, debate and interviews.